evkx/evkx.github.io/content/models/peugot/3008/E-3008_Long_Range/_index.md

 ---
 title: Peugot E-3008 Long Range
 linktitle: "E-3008 Long Range"
 description: "Peugot E-3008 Long Range is an all-electric coupe SUV with a WLTP range of up to 700 km (435 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true